 AI’s superb ability to mine data enables it to develop a deep understanding of the types of customers a business reaches and how best to connect with them.

-Using AI in your marketing efforts will give you some level of precision in your targeting and product description copy.
+Using AI marketing tools in your efforts will give you real precision in your targeting and product description copy.

 The goal is to ensure that marketing efforts are not wasted on uninterested audiences but are instead focused on prospects that are most likely to convert.
 This, combined with effective copy, will improve your bottom line.